jileil2/SQBiT-analysis/README.md

 ### Dependencies

 Note that our codes heavily depend on the packages Rcpp, RcppArmadillo, Triangulation, and BPST.
 In particular, the linear algebra is built on Rcpp.
-The packages Rcpp and RcppArmadillo can be downloaded using `install.packages()` in R. The package BPST can be downloaded from Github using `devtools::install_github(funstatpackage/Triangulation)`.
+The packages Rcpp and RcppArmadillo can be downloaded using `install.packages()` in R. The package Triangulation can be downloaded from Github using `devtools::install_github(funstatpackage/Triangulation)`.
 The package BPST can be downloaded from Github using `devtools::install_github(FIRST-Data-Lab/BPST)`.

 ### Main Functions